seriaati/hoyo-buddy-wiki/docs/dc-server-ban.md

-# Using Hoyo Buddy in Discord Servers
+# Usage in Discord Servers

 ## What Can Get You Warned or Banned